mariatnguyen/mariatnguyen.github.io/_posts/2021-1-14-retrieve-all-wordpress-posts-faster.md

 However, using the WordPress REST API can still restrict you in some ways.
 Again, you're only allowed 100 posts maximum.
 There's also extra, redundant data within the objects — still a lot of bloat.

 I created a PHP file that would loop through all post items, and contain only the basic, surface-level object properties that I needed.
-If I wanted to display just enough to create basic tiles, I'd loop through the id, title, and single thumbnail image.
+If I wanted to display just enough to create basic tiles, I'd loop through the id, title, date, and single thumbnail image.

 Here is my code to loop through posts:
 <div class="blockcode">